 Have you ever tried counting cards in online blackjack before?
 It’s the quickest way to best your competition and practically win every hand set out in front of you.
 All the experts are doing it, so why aren’t you?
 Are you not sick and tired of having a spell of bad luck the moment you enter the table?
 Why not change all that today!

 Counting cards is a very taboo subject in general, as various casinos don’t look too fondly on those that do this technique out on the table (it’s considered illegal and can actually get your permanently banned from a casino if you are going to try this).
 But what about live online versions of blackjack we hear you say, well, let’s look into that shall we.
+For explanation on blackjack strategy chart click here.

 Can you do it?